Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/monitoring/knn_anomaly_detection.md

 ## Model training

-As a monitoring metric we will use KNN outlier detection algorithm from [pyod](https://github.com/yzhao062/pyod) package.
-Each incoming sample will be scored against predefined clusters and the final value will be exposed as a monitoring value.
+As a monitoring metric, we will use the KNN outlier detection algorithm from [pyod](https://github.com/yzhao062/pyod) package.
+Each incoming sample will be scored against predefined clusters, and the final value will be exposed as a monitoring value.

-We will skip most of the data preparation steps just for the sake of simplicity.
+We will skip most of the data preparation steps, for the sake of simplicity.

 Python
 :   @@snip[train.py](snippets/knn_anomaly_detection/train.py) { #main-section }

 ## Model evaluation

-To check that our model works properly lets plot histograms for training and testing datasets.
+To check that our model works properly, lets plot histograms for training and testing datasets.

 Python
 :   @@snip[train.py](snippets/knn_anomaly_detection/train.py) { #plot-section }